 The master of poetry cinema Franco Piavoli, authors of masterpieces such as “The blue planet” and “Voices in time”, returns to film the everyday life of a country on a feast day.

 Tides , by Alessandro Negrini – 2018

 A river in Ireland protagonist, with its tides and the voice of a young actress.
 A magical, poetic indie film, where images transport us to the territories of dreams.

-The mirror and the rogue , by V. De Filippis – 2020
+The Mirror and the Rascal, by V. De Filippis – 2020

 Director, screenwriter and set designer, composer of the soundtrack, editor and post-production technician, and finally a leading actor, de Filippis makes a mysterious film that looks like no other reinterpretation of Richard III.

 Lack of purgatory , by Stefano Odoardi – 2016